Wage growth is slowing. Blame the Federal Reserve.

 And to the extent that a worker shortage is having some effect on inflation, experts say that expanding the workforce — rather than shrinking payrolls and stunting pay — is more effective.
 Economists say that could happen by, for example, encouraging immigration and improving access to child care, allowing parents back to return to work.

-Claudia Sahm, a former Fed economist, recently noted: "It's best to solve labor shortages with more workers than fewer customers."
+Claudia Sahm, a former Fed economist, recently noted in a newsletter: "It's best to solve labor shortages with more workers than fewer customers."

 for more features.